mixpanel/docs/pages/docs/data-pipelines/integrations/azure-blob-storage.md

 Mixpanel needs the `clientId`, `clientSecret`, and `tenantId` to access the blob container as the Service Principal.
 You must provide the blob account name, container name, and (optional) path prefix you want to choose for the export.

-You can share the Service Principal’s credentials over the TLS encrypted API at the time that you create your Mixpanel to Azure pipeline.
+You can share the Service Principal's credentials over the TLS encrypted API at the time that you create your Mixpanel to Azure pipeline.